Lakes and Beaches Near Cincinnati

 Natural Springs Resort

-Natural Springs is a campground encompassing a sparkling freshwater lake with a stunning rock quarry backdrop.
-This spring-fed lake offers tons of family fun activities such as snorkeling in the clear waters and relaxing on the beach to rent a boat.
+Natural Springs is a campground with a sparkling freshwater lake and a stunning rock quarry backdrop.
+This spring-fed lake offers many family fun activities, such as snorkeling in the clear waters and relaxing on the beach to rent a boat.
 They even offer an inflatable wibits obstacle course.

 Day passes are available for purchase on select days.
-However, many guests choose to camp or rent or cabin for the weekend to enjoy all that Natural Springs Resort offers.
+However, many guests camp or rent a cabin for the weekend to enjoy all that Natural Springs Resort offers.

 Brookville Lake

 Northwest of Cincinnati, right across the Indiana border, is Brookville Lake.
-This 5,000-acre lake is a popular destination for tourists with public beaches, boat rentals, hiking trails, fishing, and endless outdoor recreation.
+This 5,000-acre lake is a popular tourist destination with public beaches, boat rentals, hiking trails, fishing, and endless outdoor recreation.

-The beaches can get crowded at times, especially on hot days when folks take advantage of the lake’s cool waters.
+The beaches can get crowded, especially on hot days when folks take advantage of the lake’s cool waters.
 Boats come by frequently, making the water choppy, but that is expected.

 You can rent a pontoon or boat at Kent’s Harbor at Brookville Lake.